There is life-changing power in learning what it means to host God’s Presence

 Each one of us has a personal opportunity to host the King.
 And yet, at Jesus’ knock, many of us hesitate.

-Perhaps, in that moment, we’re paying more attention to our own comfort than the call of the King (SOS 5:2-3).
+Perhaps, at that moment, we’re paying more attention to our own comfort than the call of the King (SOS 5:2-3).

 Or, we become alarmed about our surroundings.